 - In some situations, the person may have to be rolled over or moved.
 This should only be done if the victim is vomiting, choking, or in danger of being injured further in their current location.
 If this is the case, find at least one other person to assist you, so that one of you can firmly brace the victim’s head and neck while the other one assists with moving their body.

 If you or a family member has suffered a spinal cord injury caused by an accident or the negligence of another person, contact us.
-You’re in enough pain as it is, you don’t deserve to suffer with years of financial struggles as well.
+You’re in enough pain as it is, you don’t deserve to suffer from years of financial struggles as well.
 Call us now, at 402-241-5020.
 We’ll schedule a free consultation to review your case and determine if you may be eligible to seek compensation.

 If you or a loved one has been the victim of an accident that caused a spinal cord injury, contact Hauptman, O’Brien, Wolf & Lathrop today for effective, knowledgeable representation on your personal injury matter.
 Initial consultations with our accident lawyers are always free so you can explore your options without cost or obligation.

 For your convenience, we offer home, hospital and nursing home visits.
-Our team of professionals at Hauptman, O’Brien, Wolf & Lathrop will provide you with the experience, strategy and commitment that protect your rights and claims.
+Our team of professionals at Hauptman, O’Brien, Wolf & Lathrop will provide you with the experience, strategy, and commitment that protect your rights and claims.